ieva-balta/FLAMS/README.md

 Please note that the software doesn't store all UniProt entries.
 Only the entries with [experimental evidence at protein level](https://www.uniprot.org/help/protein_existence) (existence:1) and features with [Evidence Code Ontology (ECO) identifiers](https://www.uniprot.org/help/evidences) 0000269, 0000314, 0007744, or 0007829 are stored.

 **Modification of database:**
-If you wish to use other filters, you can modify the *uniprot.py* script (valid_ECO_codes for the ECO code filter and/or the url in get_uniprot_records() for existence code).
+If you wish to use other filters, you can modify the *uniprot.py* script (valid_ECO_codes for the ECO code filter and/or the url in download_with_rest_api() for existence code).
 You can make changes in the MODIFICATION dictionary in *setup.py* to add/remove modification types, edit amino acid lists, or the regular expressions used to group entries.
 All changes should be paired with a change of the version number in *setup.py* to download a new version of the database.

 ### Supported PTM types